Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Questioning Life's Task

-To move on let's try to go deeper into the what.
+To move on let's try to go deeper into the What.
 I've established that I enjoy learning.
 But maybe let's in fact take a step back and think about that.
 Why learning?
 What benefit does it bring me and others in the world?
 To go back to very basic things.
 I work my job and am therefore able to make a living.
 I can